 Beware that websites in English may have different spellings of the Greek language names of villages and churches.
 This should however not pose much of a problem.

-In the map below the green chapel icons indicate the churches we visited, photographed and described on this page.
-The yellow cameras are presented with a photo but no text.
+In the map below the green World Heritage Site icons indicate the churches we visited, photographed and described on this page.
+The similar icons in blue are presented with a photo but no text.
 We never made it to them.
 Click to see images and names, and expand the map into a new tab for an even better view.

 I will in the following not offer too much details about the churches we visited, only enough to let you get a feeling of what there is to see.
 Read up on all ten churches on this website, on Wikipedia, and in particular on the Cyprus Department of Antiquities.
-UNESCO’s own description is found here.
+Read UNESCO’s own description.